StreamActions/StreamActions/CONTRIBUTING.md

 * Use `is null` for reference equality checks
 * Prefer `readonly` fields
 * Avoid unused parameters
+* Only suppress warnings when absolutely necessary
+* Use the _Attribute (in source)_ method for suppression unless there is a really good reason to globally suppress the issue
+* All suppressions must have valid justification provided in the _Justification_ parameter of the attribute

 #### Spacing, Indenting, New Lines
 * No trailing whitespace